 This is a true story.
 The names have been changed to protect the innocent.

-The other buyers were walking on the side of the house toward the back.
+The other buyers were walking on the east side of the house toward the back.
 I walked toward Betty Lou who said "Hi, Gary.
 Go on inside and take your photos.
 The house is open."
 "It's open?", I asked.
 "Yes, go on inside" Betty Lou responded.
 So I walked back to the front door and walked inside.
 Betty Lou walked down the side of the house toward the rear.
 The house was very nicely furnished, but it had a horrible odor from years of cigarette smoke.
-I immediately liked the house, despite the odor knowing that could be fixed with ease.
+I immediately liked the house despite the odor knowing that it could be fixed with ease.

 I walked over to turn on the lamp next to the sofa.
 Then I walked toward the dining room to turn on the overhead light fixture when a female voice said "I live here!"
 Betty Lou had told me the owners were in town in our phone discussion the day before.
 She said the owners were supposed to leave by the time I arrived to take photos.
 I assumed Betty Lou got the timing incorrect and then wondered why she would send me inside when the owner was still there.

 I touched the dining room light switch and turned on the light anyway.
 "I live here!" the female voice said again.
 I responded "I'm sorry.
 Betty Lou is outside.
 She said to go inside to take photos."
 The voice now had a body, the body of a smallish older woman who had emerged from the bedroom as she walked into the living area where she repeated "I live here!".
 I repeated myself saying that Betty Lou had sent me inside to take photos.
 I said "She is showing other buyers the back of the house".
 The lady said "Betty Lou is selling the house next door!"
-My complexion must have turned beet red because I felt like such a dummy.
+My complexion must have turned beet red.
+I felt like such a dummy.
 I reached over to turn off the dining room light and then the light by the sofa.
 The lady stood her ground.
 She was not angry.
 "Miffed" would best describe her countenance.

 I exited and went to find Betty Lou who I told my little story.
 I was perplexed as to why she would tell me to go inside having seen me taking photos of the house, especially as I had initially walked toward her from the front porch of the wrong house.
 At first Betty Lou had a shocked expression on her face.
 She brought her right hand to cover her mouth and then she let out a chuckle.
 I thought it was funny too, but not that funny because I could have got my ass shot off.